Links on this blog may earn me a commission. Learn more.

 Foundational content is the content that makes you stand out to your readers.
 It’s content that’ll engage them, and keep them coming back for more.
 Give your unique take on such topics.

-If my definition is a bit confusing, below is some of the foundational content you can read on this blog;
+If my definition sounds confusing, below is some of the foundational content you can read on this blog:

 - 8 habits you need to drop to become a successful blogger

 - 11 harsh reality checks you’ll encounter as a blogger

 - Why you shouldn’t pay for blogging courses as a beginner

 - The blog post writing process made easy